chevah/geck/content/review.rst

 This page will discuss the code/changes review process as both the person who requests a review and a person who checks the review.
-Please note that the same review concepts/procedures apply to all platforms (Github, Trac, email, etc) and not only to code changes, but to any task you are working on.
+The guidelines will apply to all platforms (Ticketing systems, Emails, etc) and to all tasks, not only to code.

 ..  contents::